franzscheuer/STRETCH/README.md

 Existing crash databases and accident reports describe the pre-crash, the impact, and the aftermath of observed car accidents, and enable to (re)create realistic collisions in simulations; however, because those data sources focus on the impact, their data do not generally lead avoidable collision scenarios.

-To address this issue, we propose \stretchAppr, an approach that generates realistic, critical, but avoidable, collision scenarios by extending focused collision descriptions using a multi-objective optimization algorithm.
-Thanks to \stretchAppr developers and testers can automatically generate challenging test cases based on realistic crash scenarios.
+To address this issue, we propose STRETCH, an approach that generates realistic, critical, but avoidable, collision scenarios by extending focused collision descriptions using a multi-objective optimization algorithm.
+Thanks to STRETCH developers and testers can automatically generate challenging test cases based on realistic crash scenarios.

 ## Dependencies